 Huawei Watch 3 news and rumors

-There’s very little in the way of Huawei Watch 3 news and rumors so far.
-In fact, all we’ve really come across is some Huawei patents.
+There’s very little in the way of Huawei Watch 3 news and rumors so far, but there are a few key stories you'll want to know about.

 Additional gestures could include a double tap or a long press, so you could potentially fully interact with the watch without touching it.